vbnr/ng-reactive-form-validate/CONTRIBUTING.md

    ```bash
    git push origin feature/your-feature-name
    ```
-2. **Create a Pull Request (PR)**: Go to the original NgFormValidator repository and submit a PR from your branch.
+2. **Create a Pull Request (PR)**: Go to the original repository and submit a PR from your branch.
 Provide a clear and detailed description of your changes, including any relevant issues or feature requests your PR addresses.
 3. **Address feedback**: Be prepared to discuss and refine your changes based on feedback from project maintainers.
 This may include making additional commits to your branch.

 ## Code of Conduct